 Uploading the file can take some time based on your connection speed.
 You can observe the progress and when the task is completed notification will popup.

 When the file was successfully uploaded navigate back to the Samples folder and double click file name.

-It will open the file and previews it’s content.
+It will open the file and previews its content.
 But at a first look, the text isn’t divided into columns.
 You can fix it in a minute: just click the Format button and select semicolon as column divider and mark the first row as containing column names.
 Azure will format file content as you can see in the picture:

-At this stage we have successfully prepared our sample data in Azure Data Lake Storage and is time to do some basic data analysis over the data set.
+At this stage, we have successfully prepared our sample data in Azure Data Lake Storage and is time to do some basic data analysis over the data set.

-In the box below is sample U-SQL script.
+In the box below is a sample U-SQL script.
 You only need to copy/paste it to New job window like in the following picture.
 An explanation of the script can be found there.
-In a few words, we will load the content of the file with text extractor, summarize the total number of Units Sold by Region and save the output to another text file in the same folder.
+In a few words, we will load the content of the file with a text extractor, summarize the total number of Units Sold by Region and save the output to another text file in the same folder.

 @sales = EXTRACT Region string, Country string, [Item Type] string, [Sales Channel] string, [Order Priority] string, [Order Date] DateTime, [Order ID] int, [Ship Date] DateTime, [Units Sold] int, [Unit Price] decimal, [Unit Cost] decimal, [Total Revenue] decimal, [Total Cost] decimal, [Total Profit] decimal FROM "/Samples/500000%20Sales%20Records.csv" USING Extractors.Text(delimiter: ';', skipFirstNRows: 1); @agg = SELECT Region, SUM([Units Sold]) AS UnitsSold FROM @sales GROUP BY Region; OUTPUT @agg TO "/Samples/UnitsSoldByRegion_output.csv" USING Outputters.Csv(outputHeader : true);